Cat-MacLellan/Barcelona-Walking-Tours/README.md

 The overall aim for this single page website is to look clean, clear and straightforward to use.
 This has been achieved by using a simple colour scheme throughout the site and creating a lot of space between the sections with padding.
 The site also uses some Jquery show/hide to avoid over cluttering the page and providing an interactive element.

 The user should have the feeling that they are able to ‘flow’ through the different sections of the site.
-The use of smooth scrolling by from the navbar or using the ‘explore’ buttons provides this affect.
+The use of smooth scrolling by from the navbar or using the ‘explore’ buttons provides this effect.

 The UX design is explained further in the wireframes below.
 NB: there are some differences between the wireframes and the finished design.